Hublot-RD/Engraver/README.md

 ## Current version: G-code creator

 The current state of the project can generate G-codes for the TRIDENT TR 60A.
 The python script reads an audio file and extracts an amplitude time series.
 It is then converted into a helical path that the engraving tip must follow.
 This path is exported as a G-code file (or multiple to respect the size limit) that is ready to use on the machine.

+## Current version: Wire creator

+The project can also generate a STEP and a DXF file representing the engraving path.
+There is no volume information, making generation fast and files "light".
+We are working with suppliers to see if this option is ok for them.

 # Legacy documentation